caesarcai/AccAltProj_for_RPCA/README.md

+# AccAltProj for RPCA
-This is the Matlab code repo for a super fast Robust Principal Component Analysis (RPCA) algorithm introduced in [1], which has theoretical global linear convergence guarantee and high robustness in practice.
+This is the Matlab code repo for a fast provable non-convex Robust Principal Component Analysis (RPCA) algorithm introduced in [1], which has theoretical global linear convergence guarantee and high robustness in practice.

 ## Robust Principal Component Analysis
 In this project, we focus on RPCA problem under fully observed setting, that is about separating a low rank matrix L and a sparse outlier matrix S from their sum D = L + S.

 ## Key Idea for Acceleration
 Alternating projections is a minimization approach that has been successfully used in many fields.
-Naturely, for RPCA, we want to project between the sets \mathcal{L} := {(L,S) | L is low rank} and \mathcal{S} = {(L,S) | S is sparse & L + S =D} for convergence.
+Naturally, for RPCA, we want to project between the sets $\mathcal{L} := {(L,S) | L is low rank}$ and $\mathcal{S} = {(L,S) | S is sparse & L + S =D}$ for convergence, an earlier example of such approach is [2].

-In our algorithm, we used a manifold tangent space projection \mathcal{P}_T along with a very small singular value decomposition (SVD) to accelerate the projection onto \mathcal{L}.
-Our method of L updating is a lot faster than the full size truncated SVD in [2], and is tied with the other state-of-the-art RPCA algorithms in terms of complexity, such as gradient decent based L updating in [3].
+In our algorithm, we used a manifold tangent space projection $\mathcal{P}_T$ along with a very small singular value decomposition (SVD) to accelerate the projection onto $\mathcal{L}$.
+Our method of L updating is a lot faster than using the full size truncated SVD, and is tied with the other state-of-the-art RPCA algorithms in terms of complexity, such as gradient decent based L updating in [3].

 When update S, we employ hard thresholding operator with selected threshold values per iteration.
 In terms of speed, ours are tied with [1], being the fastest S updating method so far.
-The selected threshold values are proved for supplying the desired sparsity for S under some nature conditions.
-While [3] uses a sparsification operator that also guarantees the sparsity of S at each iteration, their repeated partial sorting is not only time consuming, but also requires an accurate estimation of the sparsity of the underlaying S.
+Additionally, the selected threshold values are proved for supplying the desired sparsity for S aat each iterition under some nature conditions.

-Together with the speed of L updating, S updating, and guaranteed global linear convergence, we are currently the fastest provable algorithm for fully observed RPCA.
+Together with the speed of L updating, S updating, and guaranteed global linear convergence, we proudly introduce this fast provable non-convex algorithm for fully observed RPCA, namely AccAltProj.

 ## Installation